 If you aren’t keen to clamber over river rocks and are seeking a slightly more upscale, resort-style experience, Big Sky Country is home to some of the best hot springs resorts in the US!
 The hot springs resorts near Big Sky are all an easy (and scenic) day trip away, perfect for an afternoon adventure to end a day of winter or summer Big Sky activities.

-Reservations are recommended and please check online for seasonal hours and COVID regulations before embarking on your Big Sky hot springs experience.
+Reservations are recommended and please check online for seasonal hours before embarking on your Big Sky hot springs experience.

 Distance from Big Sky: 36 miles